 Coffee Museum Dubai

-In Dubai, A 150-year-old house is an opportunity to drink coffee in one of Dubai’s heritage sites at Al Fahidi.
+In Dubai, a 150-year-old house offers an opportunity to drink coffee in one of Dubai’s heritage sites, Al Fahidi.
 It offers information on the bean’s history and uses worldwide.
 The United Arab Emirates is not the conventional producer of coffee, but the Emirati’s love of beverages has made the country a tourist destination of the coffee museum.
 The museum is an old Emirati family home, and this calming feeling remains.
 It has two floors of cozy, comfortable rooms with coffee stories.
 It’s much more relaxed if you meet Khalid El Mulla, the founding owner.
 If you book an exclusive Dubai city tour, the guide will take you to all the historical sites.

 Coffee Museum Dubai is a paradise for coffee lovers in the Fahidi heritage core of the Bur Dubai district.
 To love the cup of the brass Joe, the excentric museum unites coffee lovers and the coffee industry.
 The entire house of the Coffee Museum showcases how it was found in time during the coffee bean journey from around the world.
 Visitors are also invited as a courtesy to the Arab hospitality community with a warm Coffee cup and popcorn when they reach the museum.
 The tour guide can brief you about important historical places in Dubai.